List of the world’s largest trees

-Here are listed stoutest trees of the the world by champions of species.
-Circumference and diameter, if not stated otherwise, measured at 1.3 – 1.5 m height.
+Here are listed world’s largest trees the by circumference of the champions of species.
+Circumference and diameter, if not stated otherwise, were measured at 1.3 – 1.5 m height.

-Trees are arranged by the diameter of champions of species.
-Here are selected species with known girth over 14 m or diameter over 4.45 m.
-As in many countries there is measured girth – here girth and diameter are put together, making the ranking in this list somewhat less credible – but reader can be sure that any of the trees listed here is very impressive!
+Wondermondo has arranged the trees by the diameter of champions of species.
+In the list were included species with the known girth over 14 m or diameter over 4.45 m.
+In some countries the girth is measured more often while in some others is measured diameter.
+Here girth and diameter are put together, making the ranking in this list somewhat less credible – but reader can be sure that any of the trees listed here is very impressive!
 Selected more or less convincing measurements of existing trees.

 Please note!
 This list is far from final truth as there might be numerous other tree species with girth above 14 m!